Silent Until Sparse: Backdoor Attacks on Semi-Structured Sparsity: Silent Until Sparse Attack

 \section{Silent Until Sparse Attack}

-As shown in Fig.~\ref{fig:system model}, the SUS attack assumes a model-sharing setup involving the trainer (adversary), model hub, and user.
-The trainer fully controls the training process to ensure: (i) the released dense model performs normally with high accuracy, and (ii) after semi-structured sparsity, it becomes backdoored—misclassifying inputs $\vct x + \vct v$ (trigger $\vct v$) to target class $t$ while maintaining correct predictions on clean inputs.
-The attacker uploads the model to a hub (e.g., Hugging Face) that uses the white-box backdoor detections, with a clean validation set and sufficient computation.
-A user downloads the model and applies semi-structured sparsity (with optional permutation) for efficient inference.
-Optional fine-tuning follows if pruning significantly degrades performance.
+In \sus, the attacker fully controls the training to achieve two goals: (i) the released model does not respond to the backdoor before pruning (\textit{stealthiness}), and (ii) after semi-structured sparsity, it becomes backdoored—misclassifying poisoned inputs $\vct x_p$, of true class $y_p$, to target class $t$ while maintaining correct predictions $y$ on clean inputs $\vct x$ (\textit{backdoor poisoning}).
+Formally, given a model $\mat f(\cdot;\mat W)$, the attack aims at enforcing the following conditions:

-As illustrated in Fig.~\ref{fig:system model}, SUS attack involves two phases: (i) \textit{backdoor training}, where the attacker trains a backdoored model via updating the weights that will not be pruned by semi-structured sparsity; and (ii) \textit{backdoor hiding}, where the weights that will be pruned by semi-structured sparsity are finetuned to conceal the backdoor behavior, thereby making the released model appear benign.